Shadi-Shwiyat/atlas-web_back_end/python_variable_annotations/README.md

 # Python - Variable Annotations
-The goal of this project is to get familiar with typings in python
+The goal of this project is to get familiar with typings in python and learn basic annotations

 ## Learning Objectives
 - Type annotations in Python 3